 Sponsor and status

-This bill was introduced on April 25, 1991, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 25, 1991, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 32nd congressional district

 Apr 25, 1991

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.